Amahl and the Night Visitor on DVD

 Click here to order the original cast recording (the painting by Bosch appears on the cover of the CD)

-Rankin Bass Christmas Specials on DVD
+Rankin Bass Christmas Specials on DVDTV Christmas Specials on DVD

 7 great Rankin-Bass